About the Mountain Plains MHTTC

 A Focus on Rural Mental Health

 The Mountain Plains MHTTC’s rural mental health vision is to support increased access to providers of mental health services for the more than 60 million Americans living in rural communities.
-To achieve this vision, the Center develops and promotes training and technical assistance which supports the rural mental health workforce.
+To achieve this vision, the Center develops and promotes training and technical assistance that supports the rural mental health workforce.
 This includes enhancing access to training and technical assistance that reduces barriers to mental health treatment for rural residents and agricultural communities.

 Goals of the Mountain Plains MHTTC